stratisproject/BlockchainProgramming/other_types_of_asset/liquid_democracy.md

 *   Destination of the votes for each candidates
 *   Human friendly description of it

 However, imagine that a hacker wants to cheat the vote.
-He can always modify the json document (either man in the middle attack, physical access to boss.com, or access to Bob’s machine) so Bob is tricked and send his vote to the wrong candidate.
+He can always modify the json document (either a man in the middle attack, physical access to boss.com, or access to Bob’s machine) so Bob is tricked and send his vote to the wrong candidate.

 Transforming the **Asset Definition File** into a **Ricardian Contract** by signing it would make any modification immediately detectable by Bob’s software.
 (See [Proof Of Authenticity](https://github.com/OpenAssets/open-assets-protocol/blob/master/asset-definition-protocol.mediawiki) in the Asset Definition Protocol)